cazamedia/cazamedia/README.md

 + Nothing wrong with using SQLite, but if you need a more powerful database, I highly recommend PostgreSQL.
 I've used it for several years: it's flexible, performant, and very reliable.
   + One thing for sure about PostgreSQL: due to the community and a plethora of interested parties, it is virtually impossible for the license agreement to change hence no closed-source, no for-pay/subscription bs, and no vendor lock-in.
     + Caveat emptor: lock-in can, in point of fact, be self-inflicted.
 I should know: I've done it 😄 with PostgreSQL myself!
 But it was intentional and I knew full-well what I was doing.
 Try it yourself: you'll love it 😄😄😄!
+  + Keep an eye on [OrioleDB](https://github.com/orioledb/orioledb), a new storage engine for PostgreSQL.
+I anticipate it's going to be game-changing 😄!
 + Contrary to popular belief, you do NOT have to design and develop a software system using Microservices from the beginning.
 That's called premature optimization and is frowned upon.
 And, quite honestly, in a lot of cases, it's just overkill.